Buscedv/abnormal-expressions/README.md

 # Abnormal expressions
 Abnormal expressions (abnex) is an alternative to regular expressions (regex).
+This is a Python library but the abnex syntax could be ported to other languages.

 # Examples
 ## Matching an email address